 Pairing: Compliments medium-strong cheese, venison, wild game, steak, pork, quail, and lamb.
 Can also be paired with poultry or pasta Bolognese.

 SECOND-USE FRENCH OAK AGING FOR 14 MONTHS

-Tasting Notes: in color, the wine is an attractive, intense ruby.
-It expresses fruit notes of plum, black cherry, and dark fruits, with several spices like thyme, clove, black pepper and dark chocolate, given by its aging in oak.
+Tasting Notes: In color, the wine is an attractive, intense ruby.
+The complex aromas consist of plum, black cherry, and dark fruit notes along with several spices like thyme, clove, black pepper, and dark chocolate.
 On the palate, it is elegant, full bodied, delicate and complex, with a persistent finish.
 A memorable wine, perfect for unforgettable moments.

-Pairing: This is a wine to enjoy with grilled or roasted meats like beef or lamb, or even pasta Bolognese.
+Pairing: Enjoy with grilled or roasted meats like beef or lamb, or even pasta Bolognese.